Azure/AzureChestXRay/README.md

 If you are using Azure Machine Learning as the training platform, all the dependencies should be installed.
 However, if you are trying out in your own environment, you should also install [keras-contrib](https://github.com/keras-team/keras-contrib) repository to run Keras code.

 If you are trying out the lung detection algorithm, you need to install a few other additional libraries.
-Please refer to the README.md file under folder AzureChestXRay\AzureChestXRay_AMLWB\Code\src\finding_lungs for more details.
+Please refer to the `README.md` file under folder `AzureChestXRay\AzureChestXRay_AMLWB\Code\src\finding_lungs` for more details.

 ## Running the code
 To run the code, you need to get the NIH Chest X-ray Dataset from here: https://nihcc.app.box.com/v/ChestXray-NIHCC.
-You need to get all the image files (all the files under `images` folder in NIH Dataset), Data_Entry_2017.csv file, as well as the Bounding Box data BBox_List_2017.csv.
-You might also want to remove a few low_quality images (Please refer to subfolder AzureChestXRay_AMLWB\Code\src\finding_lungs for more details).
+You need to get all the image files (all the files under `images` folder in NIH Dataset), `Data_Entry_2017.csv` file, as well as the Bounding Box data `BBox_List_2017.csv`.
+You might also want to remove a few low_quality images (Please refer to subfolder `AzureChestXRay_AMLWB\Code\src\finding_lungs` for more details).

 #	Tools and Platforms